-Abu Camp is operated in association with Wilderness Safaris.
+Wilderness Abu is operated in association with Wilderness.
 Its purpose is to be a centre of excellence for elephant conservation, and to raise awareness of the challenges faced by this iconic species.
-The resident Abu Herd – which consists of elephants rescued from exploitation or danger, and their offspring – can be viewed as all enjoy the normal daily routines of wild elephants.
 Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, camp activities, park fees, transfers between camp and the local airstrip, Wi-Fi, and a laundry service.
 The camp is open all year round.
 There’s a minimum age requirement of 6 years, but all children are welcome when the camp is booked for exclusive use.

 The camp is accessed via a 20-minute vehicle transfer from the local airstrip.
 It’s situated in a large private concession in the western region of the Okavango Delta, amidst riverine forest and overlooking a lagoon.

 ACCOMMODATION & FACILITIES AT WILDERNESS ABU: